 A review of the Duthie report is being undertaken currently by the Royal Pharmaceutical Society.

 This guidance will be reviewed in 2021, or before then in the light of any regulatory changes or other relevant developments.
-Read the letter
+Read the letter to the Care Quality Commission

 .
 November 2016